 How to Become a Television Executive

-A Current Executive refers to someone who is working on projects that are "currently" on the air.
-They work with the writers, producers, directors and the casts of existing television shows and serve as a liaison between the network or studio and the actual production.
+This person oversees projects that are "currently" on the air.
+Working with the writers, producers, directors, and the casts of existing television shows, they serve as a liaison between the network or studio and the actual production.

-A Current Executive's job is to make sure a given production services the needs of the network or studio, grows in viewer ratings and stays on budget.
-They also must help solve any issues that arise such as cast changes, employing writers and directors and making sure the production hits its pre-established timelines.
+A current executive's job is to make sure a given production services the needs of the network or studio, grows in viewer ratings and stays on budget.
+They must also solve any issues that arise, from cast changes to hiring and managing writers and directors, and ensure that each production hits its pre-established timeline.

-Read every script that comes in, watch every set of dailies, learn the names of the players and you'll find that you suddenly become "executive" material.
-And when it comes time to fill that next open slot, your boss might just take you seriously as a potential candidate.
+- Be Assertive: Read every script that comes in, watch every set of dailies, learn the names of the players, and you'll find that you suddenly become "executive" material.
+And when it comes time to fill that next open slot, you may be taken seriously as a potential candidate.

-Most of these jobs are filled internally through promotion or internal transfer.
-So, it's important that you make friends within the networks and studios that can help you once you're ready to make your move.
+- Be Personable: This is a job in Hollywood where connections really can help you get to where you want to be.
+Most of these positions are filled internally through promotion or internal transfer.
+So, it's vital to network within the networks and studios and determine who can help you once you're ready to make your move.